 After cooling completely and sitting overnight, the carrot cake sliced nicely and I was able to serve it as a bread.
-However, I’m going to make it again in cake form and frost it.
-I’ll update with more photos when I do.
-For now, it makes a very good bread.
+But now I need to make it as cake and frost it.
+I'll update with more photos when I do.

 Rabbit's Carrot Cake Loaves